swfiua/blume/doc/anpftu/april1.rst

 Now note that atoms in a rotating body are not actually moving with uniform linear motion relative to the centre of that body.

-There actual motion is a linear motion combined with a rotation about the centre of the body.
+Their actual motion is a linear motion combined with a rotation about the centre of the body.

 This is the correction you apply to GR in the new paradigm.